 5 Journaling Tips

 As you develop this practice, allow it to shift and adapt it to your specific needs.
-The following tips emerged from my personal adaptation of the practice, and I hope they prove helpful in your own journey.
+The following tips emerged from my personal adaptation of the practice, and I hope they prove helpful for you.

 To get started, find a quiet space in the early morning, armed with your favorite cup of tea or coffee, a pen, and a notebook.

-As you begin writing, you'll likely find a flood of thoughts about tasks you need to complete for the day or days to come—returning phone calls, ordering supplies, picking up items for the soccer team, refueling your car, paying bills, doing laundry, and so on.
+As you begin writing, you'll likely experience a litany of tasks you need to complete for the day or days to come—returning phone calls, ordering supplies, picking up items for the soccer team, refueling your car, paying bills, doing laundry, and so on.
 These responsibilities are important, so acknowledge them in your journaling by writing them down.
 You will be returning to theses after you finish your three morning pages.

 2. Circle subjects where you are stalled in going forward, have hope for and/or dreams.